Christian Science Plaza

-The Christian Science Center is a 13.5 acre site on the corner of Massachusetts Avenue and Huntington Avenue in the Fenway neighborhood of Boston, Massachusetts.
-A popular tourist attraction, the center is owned by the Church of Christ, Scientist (the Christian Science church), which refers to it as Christian Science Plaza.
-The complex, including most of the landscape was designated as a Boston Landmark by the Boston Landmarks Commission in 2011.
+The Christian Science Plaza is a 13.5 acre site on the corner of Massachusetts Avenue and Huntington Avenue in the Back Bay neighborhood of Boston, Massachusetts.
+The plaza, which is owned by the Church of Christ, Scientist (the Christian Science church), was designated as a Boston Landmark by the Boston Landmarks Commission in 2011, with the Commission describing it as a "heavily-used public space."

 The site houses the religion's administrative center and its Mother Church, The First Church of Christ, Scientist.

 Buildings

-The Christian Science Center comprises 10.4 acre of open space, a 690 x 100 ft (210 x 30 m) reflecting pool, a children's fountain, and six buildings:
+The Christian Science Plaza comprises 10.4 acre of open space, a 690 x 100 ft (210 x 30 m) reflecting pool, a children's fountain, and six buildings: